 New York’s oldest and most well-known Chinatown is a leading destination for rice rolls, dim sum, Peking duck, and more.
 Favorites include an order of 10 pork and chive dumplings for $3.50 at North Dumpling, barbecue pork buns for a dollar at Golden Steamer, and the big tray spicy chicken at Spicy Village.

 The East Village can feel like a microcosm of New York.
-The neighborhood is home to longstanding immigrant and artist communities, and there’s a sizable population of college students who attend New York University and live in the area.
+The neighborhood is home to longstanding immigrant and artist communities, and there’s a sizable population of college students who attend New York University in the area.
 As for the food: The pierogies at the famous Ukrainian diner Veselka still draw a crowd, while newcomers like Superiority Burger and Yellow Rose have turned the area into a proper dining destination.

 Riding the 7 train to the end of the line isn’t just worth it for the Chinese food: Flushing is also one of the best places in town to find newer restaurants specializing in Korean, Taiwanese, and Vietnamese cuisine.
 Here, it’s as easy to find an all-you-can-eat rice cake bar as a Chinese dim sum parlor run by robot servers.